Consensys/doc.quorum-key-manager/docs/Concepts/Stores.md

 An Ethereum store manages Ethereum accounts and performs Ethereum-related crypto-operations (for example, signing transactions).

-An Ethereum store can generate and import accounts but does not allow to expose the private key of any account.
+An Ethereum store can generate and import accounts but does not expose the private key of any account.

 You can implement an Ethereum store based on an underlying key store to perform signing, while the account store is responsible for performing Ethereum-specific processing, formatting, and encoding.